zwilsoncc/docs/pages/docs/examples/chat.md

 <TerminalInput>npm install</TerminalInput>

-Now that [express](https://www.npmjs.com/package/express) is handled, you need to create a `index.js` file inside the directory and insert the following code:
+Now that [express](https://www.npmjs.com/package/express) is handled, you need to create an `index.js` file inside the directory and insert the following code:

 ```
 const app = require('express')()